bit-phile/bit-phile.github.io/content/tech/docker/docker-compose-todo-app.md

 ```

-🤯 We are bombarded with error.
-If we see it, it is crying because of mysql connection.
-Our container is not able to connect to mysql server.
-And this is valid.
+🤯 We are bombarded with an error.
+If we see it, it is crying because of the MySQL connection.
+Our container is not able to connect to the MySQL server.
+And this is straightforward as no MySQL container is running in the network.
 We will look at it later when we compose our application.
 For now, let's move ahead.

 ## Create `Dockerfile` for frontend